-In U-46, we believe that assessment is an extension of the learning process for students, parents, and educators, and provides additional information within a curriculum to support the academic progress of students.
+In U-46, we believe that assessment is an extension of the learning process for students, parents, and educators and provides additional information within a curriculum to support students' academic progress.

 On December 10, 2015, the Every Student Succeeds Act (ESSA) was approved as the reauthorization of the Elementary and Secondary Education Act (ESEA), which is our nation's education law.
 According to ESSA, children in 3rd through 8th grade are required to participate in an Illinois state accountability assessment.
 Students are assessed annually in English language arts and mathematics with questions that contain extended tasks and writing exercises important for measuring students' critical thinking and concept mastery.
 The results of the assessment are to determine whether schools and districts are preparing students to meet college and career readiness expectations.
-In Illinois, those expectations are aligned to the Illinois Learning Standards.
-Results from this exam for buildings and the District can be found on the U-46 website, under the Our District option from the menu at the top of the page, then About Us, and School Report Card.
+In Illinois, those expectations are aligned with the Illinois Alternative Assessment at the same grade levels.
+Results from these exams for school buildings and the District can be found on the U-46 website, under the Our District option from the menu at the top of the page, then About Us and State Report Card.